 When you need to buy a new HVAC system or replace your old one, you are facing a major expense.
 Once you get a quote, your next question will be where to find a better deal.
 It can cut deeply into your savings or require financing.
 But you know you can't simply do without heating, cooling, and ventilation, so you will need to bite the bullet.
 What can you do to make it less painful?
 Follow a few simple steps, and you could save thousands on your new system or replacement costs.

-- Prices vary widely from one HVAC company to the next, so get several quotes before making your decision.
-Normally three quotes will be enough, but you may find it's worth getting a couple extra quotes if your decision isn't clear yet.
+Prices can vary widely from one HVAC company to the next, so get several quotes before you make your decision.
+Normally three quotes will be enough, but you might find it's worth getting a couple extra quotes if your decision isn't clear yet.

 The drawback to this is that it can take a while (sometimes even several weeks) to be scheduled to get a quote from each company.
 But if your system hasn't failed and you aren't desperate for a replacement, you likely can afford that time.
 Plan to start getting quotes around two months before you want the new system installed.